nomadedge/DigitalDesignTask/README.md

 # Digital Design Enrollment Task
 App for Data Matrix generation from the text.
+It works fine with english letters and most symbols.
 ## Development stack and technologies
  - Universal Windows Platform
  - Syncfusion.SfBarcode.UWP nuget package